cbg-ethz/bmi/README.md

 ```

 In about a minute it should generate minibenchmark results in the `generated/benchmark/demo` directory.
 Note that the configuration file, `workflows/benchmark/demo/config.py`, explicitly defines the estimators and tasks used, as well as the number of samples.
 Hence, it is easy to benchmark a custom Python estimator by importing it and including it in the configuration dictionary.
-Similarly, it is easy to change the number of samples, used tasks.
+Similarly, it is easy to change the number of samples or adjust the tasks included in the benchmark.

-We defined several benchmark suites with the shared structure.
+We defined several benchmark suites with shared structure.

 ## List of implemented estimators